wblee800/pioneery/README.md

 # pioneery

-✨ **pioneery**: Your polaris to shaping opportunities and navigating challenges in immigration, and job hunting, social networking across North America.
+✨ **pioneery**: Your polaris for shaping opportunities and navigating challenges in immigration, and job hunting, social networking across North America.

 <br></br>